will51mps0n/will51mps0n/index.md

 I'm a computer science student at the University of Michigan with a strong focus on **Data Science, Machine Learning and Artificial Intelligence, and Software Engineering**.
 My interests in development include intelligent systems and autonomous software, analyzing data to drive insights, and building full-stack applications.

 This portfolio highlights select projects where I applied analytical, development, and engineering skills to solve meaningful problems, or projects that I just enjoyed.
 Each project includes a detailed explanation of my objectives, approach, and key takeaways.
 Direct links to project repositories are available on each individual project page.

+Click on the blue titles below to be redirected to the dedicated project pages.
 ---

 ## My Projects